ubik76/aws-batch-ws/README.md

   * Maximum Price: 100
   * Allowed Instance Types: optimal
   * Allocation Strategy: SPOT_CAPACITY_OPTIMIZED
-  * **TODO** Select the AMI: On the AMI selection screen, tick the field Enable user-specified Ami ID then use the ID of the AMI generated with Packer.
   * Add a tag called "Name" and as a value choose a name for your instances created with Batch
   * Then click on Create to build your new Compute Environment.

 ### Setup a Job Queue
 Now we will setup a Job Queue.
 This is where you will submit your jobs.
 Those will be dispatched to the Compute Environment(s) of your choosing by order of priority.

-* Chose a name for your queue.
+* Chose a name for your queue, for example "test-queue"
 * Define a priority (1-500).
 This defines the priority of a Job Queue when a Compute environment is shared accross Job Queues (for example a Production Job Queue with a priority of 500 and a R&D Job Queue with a priority of 250).
 *  Select the Compute Environment created previously.
 * Then create your Job Queue.